eswotinsky/HairSalon/README.md

 If you encounter any bugs or would like to make suggestions regarding this project, please feel free to open an issue within the repository.

 **Known issues:**
-It is possible to add duplicate Stylist-Specialty associations.
+* It is possible to add duplicate Stylist-Specialty associations.
+* Adding new Stylist-Specialty associations may result in that stylist's clients being dropped from the database.

 ### License